babblevoice/tino/README.md

 - `--beta` - build a beta version, making the output directory beta/public/ and including in URLs the `beta` leading path part
 - `--bust <suffix>` - cache bust instead with `<suffix>`
 - `--exclude-content` - do not load content files, passing any templates unpopulated to the output directory
+- `--include-content-draft` - if content files are loaded, generate output also for those with a value for `draft` of `true`
+- `--include-content-future` - if content files are loaded, generate output also for those with a value for `date` ahead of the current datetime
 - `--help` - print help text
 - `--port <n>` - listen instead on port `<n>`